-- A new DTLS association MUST be established in the following cases: - o The DTLS roles change; - o The fingerprint (certificate) value changes; or - The establishment of a new DTLS association is explicitly signaled;
+A new DTLS association MUST be established in the following cases:

+- o The DTLS roles change; - o One or more fingerprint values are modified, added or removed; or - The intent to establish a new DTLS association is explicitly signaled;

 NOTE: The first two items list above are based on the procedures in [RFC5763].
-This draft adds the support for explicit signaling.
+This specification adds the support for explicit signaling.